The best project management software for small business

 - Pricing: Starts from 59$/month per user and up to $149/month.

-Teamwork is a suite of project management software ideal for creative teams and agencies that promise to optimize collaboration and boost productivity.
+Teamwork is a suite of project management software for agencies and creative teams that optimizes collaboration and boosts productivity.

-Scope: Teamwork can answer the needs of marketing, development, or support teams as it offers a wide variety of features that offer a one-stop solution for your business, be it big or small.
+Scope: Teamwork can answer the needs of marketing, development, or support teams!
+It offers a wide variety of features that offer a one-stop solution for your business, be it big or small.

 - Pros: Time tracking and billing, customer service, ticketing, employee management, project planning, documents sharing, client portal, reporting tools, mobile app, API.